Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: Vortex quantization

-In general, even for non-rotating BEC, the topological charge of the vortex may change over time \cite{Damski2003}.
-It may flip sign (e.g., from $q = 1$ to $q = -1$), turning a vortex into an antivortex, in a non-rotating quasi-2D scalar BEC under anisotropic trap potential and small $g$ \cite{Ripoll2001,Damski2003}.
-The non-conservation of the number of vortices is observed in non-rotating scalar bosons under the second-order phase transition \cite{Weiler08,Chomaz2015,Goo2021,Goo2022}.
+In general, even for nonrotating BEC, the topological charge of the vortex may change over time.
+It may flip sign (e.g., from $q = 1$ to $q = -1$), turning a vortex into an antivortex, in a nonrotating quasi-2D scalar BEC under anisotropic trap potential and small $g$ \cite{Ripoll2001}.
+The nonconservation of the number of vortices is observed in nonrotating scalar bosons under the second-order phase transition \cite{Weiler08,Chomaz2015,Goo2021,Goo2022}.
 Its growth can be explained via the Kibble-Zurek mechanism \cite{delCampo2014}, while its decay can result from coarsening \cite{Biroli2010,Chesler2015}.
-Also, this change in the number of vortices is numerically shown in the stochastic GPE \cite{thudiyangal2024} and in the stochastic projected GPE \cite{Liu2018}.
+Also, this change in the number of vortices is numerically shown in the stochastic GPE under the periodic boundary conditions \cite{thudiyangal2024} and in the stochastic projected GPE \cite{Liu2018}.

-Considering the case of time-dependent topological charges, for multiple vortices in the non-rotating quasi-2D scalar BEC in the region $\mathcal{A}$, Eqs. \eqref{vortex_constraint} can be generalized to
+Considering the case of time-dependent topological charges, for multiple vortices in the nonrotating quasi-2D scalar BEC in the region $\mathcal{A}$, Eqs. \eqref{vortex_constraint} can be generalized to

 where $q_j \left( t \right) \in \mathbb{Z}$, $\partial \mathcal{A}$ represents the boundary of the region $\mathcal{A}$, $ \oint_{\partial \mathcal{A}} d \boldsymbol{l} \cdot \boldsymbol{v}_s \left( \boldsymbol{r}, t \right) $ represents the closed line integration of $\boldsymbol{v}_{s} \left( \boldsymbol{r}, t \right)$ along the closed curve $\partial \mathcal{A}$, $N_v \left( \mathcal{A}; t \right)$ is the number of vortices in the region $\mathcal{A}$ at time $t$, and $q_j \left( t \right) \neq 0$ for $j = 1, 2, \cdots, N_{v} \left( \mathcal{A}; t \right)$, whereas $q_j \left( t \right) = 0$ for $j > N_{v} \left( \mathcal{A}; t \right)$.